dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 | 2225.08 | 2533.34 | 2865.70 | 3220.82 | 3597.03 |
 | 3992.48 | 4405.22 | 4833.29 | 5274.78 | 5727.92 |

-The resulting EOFs are calculated for all dimensions (i.e., 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021.
-We use the [temporal covariance method](https://dlafarga.github.io/journal/Covarianceintime.html).
-To further consider computational memory cost, the matrix multiplication required for calculating temporal covariance and 3D EOFs are performed using a partitioned approach.
-For temporal covariance, partitioned segments of the transposed anomaly matrix are sequentially read in and multiplied by corresponding partitioned segments of the anomaly matrix until the full multiplication is complete.
+The EOFs are calculated across all dimensions (i.e., 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021, using the [temporal covariance method](https://dlafarga.github.io/journal/Covarianceintime.html).
+To manage computational memory costs, the matrix multiplication required for calculating temporal covariance and 3D EOFs is performed using a partitioned approach.
+For temporal covariance, partitioned segments of the transposed anomaly matrix are sequentially read in and multiplied by corresponding segments of the anomaly matrix until the full product is complete.
 Similarly, 3D EOFs are calculated by multiplying partitioned segments of the anomaly matrix with the eigenvectors of the temporal covariance matrix.

-# Visualization setup
+# Visualization Setup

-The visualization is broken up in 4 main visualization sections.
+The visualization is broken up into 5 main sections:

-- ## Section 1: Depth cross-section
-    - plots the data for a single depth
+- **Section 1: Depth cross-section** — plots the data for a single depth layer
-- ## Section 2: Zonal Cross-section
-    - plots the data for a single latitude value
+- **Section 2: Zonal cross-section** — plots the data for a single latitude value
-- ## Section 3: Meridional Cross-section
-    - plots the data for a single longitude value
+- **Section 3: Meridional cross-section** — plots the data for a single longitude value
-- ## Section 4: All cross-section plotted as cube
+- **Section 4: All cross-sections plotted as a cube** — combines all three cross-sections into one 3D figure
-    - plots all previous cross-sections visualized together in a 3D cube
-- ## Section 5: Making a GIF
-    - uses the zonal cross-section code in a function to create a GIF of zonal cross-sections going up the California coast
+- **Section 5: Making a GIF** — uses the zonal cross-section code in a function to create an animation of zonal cross-sections moving up the California coast

 Here are the libraries you will need:

 ```python
 # all visualization libraries
 import matplotlib as mpl